coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 4. **Source Attribution**:
    - Extracts metadata from retrieved chunks
    - Associates responses with source documents
-   - Formats citations with available metadata
+   - Formats citations with available metadata (title, author, etc.)

 ## Current Status

 - ✅ Document extraction is implemented and fully tested for PDF files
 - ✅ Semantic chunking is implemented and fully tested
 - ✅ Embedding generation is implemented and fully tested
+- ✅ Migration from ChromaDB to Supabase is complete
-- ✅ Vector database implementation with ChromaDB is complete and tested
+- ✅ Vector database implementation with Supabase is complete and tested
 - ✅ End-to-end pipeline is functional and verified:
   - Successfully processed multiple documents through the entire pipeline
-  - Extracted text from PDFs, generated semantic chunks, created embeddings, and stored in ChromaDB
+  - Extracted text from PDFs, generated semantic chunks, created embeddings, and stored in Supabase
-  - Processed 3 documents into 1583 chunks
+- ✅ Enhanced metadata extraction implemented:
+  - Extracts title, author, and other document properties from PDFs
+  - Fallback to filename when metadata is missing
 - ✅ LLM integration is implemented and tested:
+  - Upgraded to GPT-4 Turbo as the default model
   - Connected to OpenAI API for response generation
   - Created interactive chat interface
-  - Implemented source attribution
+  - Implemented enhanced source attribution with document titles

 ## Scaling Considerations

-- Current processing rate suggests ~13 hours to process remaining 30 documents (158.93 MB)
-- 7 of 33 documents are EPUBs, which are not yet supported
-- Need for parallel processing to improve throughput
-- Implementation of progress tracking and resumable processing
+- Implementation of EPUB support for remaining document types
+- Parallel processing for improved throughput
+- Incremental processing of the full document collection
+- Integration with the web application (future repository)
+- Monitoring and optimization of vector storage

+## Web Application Future Development

+The web application will be developed in a separate repository with:

+- Next.js frontend with TypeScript and Tailwind CSS
+- React components using Shadcn UI
+- User authentication via Supabase Auth
+- API routes for document querying and management
+- Integration with this processing pipeline

 ## Documents Currently Processed:
 1. Cure_Tooth_Decay_Remineralize_Cavities_and_Repair_Your_Teeth_Naturally.pdf